-Once Covid came into our lives, we decided it was time to evolve in our travel lifestyle.
-So we bought a camperavan!
+Once Covid came into our lives, we decided it was time to evolve our travel lifestyle.
+So we bought a campervan!

 This type of lifestyle also gives us a chance to be more immersed in nature.
 We tend to stay outside a lot more.
 Incredibly we also love being cozily together inside when it is dark and gets cold!
 So we don’t mind sharing such a small space for the 5 of us!